Corporate Governance

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

-8. Promote a corporate culture that is based on ethical values, respectful, responsible and non- discriminatory behavior.
+8. Promote a corporate culture that is based on ethical values, respectful, responsible and non- discriminatory behaviour.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board.